wyuinche/mitum-js-util/README.md

 ### Operations

-'mitum-js-util' provides three operations to be generated,
+'mitum-js-util' provides three operations of 'mitum-currency',

 * 'Create-Accounts' creates an account corresponding to any public key with a pre-registered account.
 * 'Key-Updater' updates the public key of the account to something else.
 * 'Transfers' transfers tokens from the account to another account.

 'mitum-currency' supports various kinds of operations, but 'mitum-js-util' will provide these frequently used operations.

+In addition, 'mitum-js-util' provides three operations of 'mitum-data-blocksign',

+* 'Create-Documents' creates an document with filehash.
+* 'Sign-Documents' signs the document.
+* 'Transfer-Documents' transfers documents from the account to another account.

 ### Prerequisite